imroc/req-website/content/en/docs/tutorial/tls-fingerprinting.md

 toc: true
 ---

-Some websites prohibit access to some programs by identifying TLS handshake fingerprints.
+Some websites prohibit access to some crawler programs by identifying TLS handshake fingerprints.
 The fingerprint of the golang tls standard library is easy to identify, and `req` integrates [utls](https://github.com/refraction-networking/utls), which can simulate other TLS fingerprints to bypass this restriction, such as emulating Chrome browser's fingerprint:

 ```go
 client := req.C().